AwesomeZaidi/Mental-Health-Refugee-Hack/README.md

     3. `git commit -m "your commit message"` // sweet and short, what you did.
     4. `git push` // push your local changes to the remote branch on GitHub.

+## How to run extension
+    0. Open the Extension Management page by navigating to chrome://extensions.
+    1. Turn on developer mode
+    2. Click the LOAD UNPACKED button and select the extension directory.
+    3. Click on the blue link "background page" when it becomes available

 Basic MVP!